shuai-yang/Operating-System/README.md

 - [10 pts] Documentation:
   - README.md file (replace this current README.md with a new one using the README template.
 You do not need to check in this current README file.)
+  - You are required to fill in every section of the README template, missing 1 section will result in a 2-point deduction.